Personal Injury Lawyer

 What's the most frivolous case you’ve handled?

-Asked by GoWapnerGo over 12 years ago
+Asked by GoWapnerGo almost 13 years ago

 I don't know if this would fall under the category of frivolous since the woman had a legitimate claim, but it's definitely the case that made me feel the most uneasy about what I do.
 A woman was at a church watching a Christmas pageant when she was struck in the head by a mentally handicapped person sitting behind her.
 We sued the church for failing to provided adequate security for the guests at the play.
 Every time I was in court on the case, I felt extremely self-conscious about my peers hearing the details of the case.